ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/louisa-johnson-vip-tickets-give-away.markdown

 has-winner: false
 prize-description: "A pair of VIP tickets to see Louisa Johnson at the CACT 25th Anniversary\
   \ Concert"
-prize-restrictions: "No-one below the age of 16 may enter the competition"
+prize-restrictions: "No-one below the age of 16 may enter the competition.
+Clarification:\
+  \ winners are responsible for any transport costs to/from the event."
 ---